 Does my pet have to be spayed or neutered?

 Yes.
 We require all pets to be spayed or neutered by 7 months for any daycare or boarding with exceptions for grooming customers.

 Do you require a collar and a leash?

-For their safety, all pets must be on a leash when entering the Corral.
-We do require a quick release collar as well for our daycare & boarding guests.
+For their safety, all pets MUST be on a leash when entering the Corral.
+We do require a quick release collar with an ID tag as well for our daycare & boarding guests.